frankyboyzeln/CorpusCustody/README.md

 - `share_alike` is a finding for commercial, because a share-alike corpus mixed into a proprietary release forces that release to share alike.
 For redistribute it is a note: the combined set must then carry the terms.
+- `non_commercial` is a finding for commercial only.
+Internal and redistribute are assumed non-commercial here, so it is not reported at all for internal and raises nothing for redistribute.
+- `no_derivatives` is a finding for commercial and redistribute, because both typically transform or repackage the data, and a note for internal.
+- `attribution` is never a blocking finding.
+It is always a note: attribution must be preserved.

+Issues are emitted in record order, then in the obligation order declared in `spdx.py` (`attribution`, `share_alike`, `non_commercial`, `no_derivatives`, `unknown`), so identical input yields byte-identical output.

+## Unknown provenance is a refusal, not a warning

+The single most consequential design choice is that an unresolvable license does not degrade to permissive and does not become a soft warning.
+It becomes a blocking finding for every purpose, and it makes the gate refuse.

+Two things resolve to `UNKNOWN`: an empty license field, and the explicit token `UNKNOWN`.
+The resolver in `spdx.py` returns the `UNKNOWN` sentinel for both, and for any identifier not in the table.
+That sentinel carries all five obligations, so it trips the `unknown` finding no matter the purpose.

+This default matters because the opposite choice fails silently and expensively.
+If unknown resolved to permissive, a scraped folder nobody labelled would sail through and land in a shipped product, and the first sign of trouble would be a takedown or a lawsuit.
+A refusal is loud and cheap: it stops the pipeline now, names the records, and asks a person to establish provenance before proceeding.
+That conservatism is deliberate and not adjustable by a flag.

+## A worked gate run

+Below are the real decisions for each of the three sample manifests, captured by running the CLI in this repository.
+The manifests are described in